bikinavisho/stardew-convert-to-fashion-sense/README.md

 resulting in `AUTHOR's ADJECTIVE Hairstyle 01`, which makes it a lot easier to search for hairstyles you want in the Fashion Sense interface later.

-For example, if you enter the command `npm start -- -- --conversionType=hair --isColorable --authorName=BikiFae --hairDescriptor=Braided`,
-it will result in hairstyles named as `BikiFae's Braided Hairstyle 01 (Dyeable)`.
+For example, if you enter the command `npm start -- -- --conversionType=hair  --authorName=BikiFae --hairDescriptor=Braided`, it will result in hairstyles named as `BikiFae's Braided Hairstyle 01 (Dyeable)`.

-After executing the command above with the parameters you want, you will find the Fashion Sense converted hairstyles in the `output` directory, with the file names corresponding to the tile number that the program from Step 1 gave them.

-Move these files to your Fashion Sense pack, to the "Hairs" directory.

-Delete the files in the `input` directory.
-Move the non-colorable files into the `input` directory.

-Now run
-`npm start -- -- --conversionType=hair --authorName=NAMEOFAUTHOR --hairDescriptor=ADJECTIVE`.,
-and your Fashion Sense converted hairstyles will again be found in the `output` directory.
-(If you're wondering why `--isColorable` is no longer there, it's because the code defaults to isColorable:false, and adding `--isColorable` changes it to true.
-So when you want it to not be colorable, all you have to do is remove the parameter.)

 Move these files from the `output` directory to your Fashion Sense pack, inside the "Hairs" directory.